Hower03/spotify_clone_solana/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Getting Started
+## Tutorial
-Watch https://www.youtube.com/watch?v=JbZPQJpfahI&t=2s for more information about this.
+Watch https://www.youtube.com/watch?v=JbZPQJpfahI for more information about this.